 New Rules For Film Distribution

-A few weeks back Karen Worden and David Branin stopped by to talk about modern film distribution.
-In the following Film Courage video, I explain what filmmakers need to know about distribution:
+Karen Worden and David Branin stopped by to chat with me about film distribution.
+In the following Film Courage video, I explain some things filmmakers need to know about distribution:

 New rules for film distribution: